JudeQuintana/maze_solver/Readme.md

 ## Intro
-Found some old code when I was a junior dev applying to a telecom dev job.
-Only got to solving if the maze was valide, didnt get to finding the shortest path.
+Found some old code when I was a junior dev applying to a telecom dev job that I didn't get.
+Only got to solving if the maze was valid, ran out of time so didnt get to finding the shortest path.

 ## Activity Description
 For this activity I will need you to build an application (in ruby, ruby/rails, python, C/C++, Java) that solves a maze provided by a user.
 The program should accept user input as text (or as a file) then process the input to ensure it follows the rules as described below.
 The user input will follow one of the two formats displayed below, choose the format you prefer.
 After the input is processed the program should then attempt to solve the maze, starting at the entrance 'E' and ending on the exit 'X'.
 For each entrance to the maze, return exactly one solution.
 Fastest path is not required but is preferred.